RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Related Work

 \section{Related Work}

-\textbf{Unified Multimodal Models.} Recently, unified models~\citep{emu3,janus-pro,chameleon,bagel,omnigen2,ovis-u1,uniworld-v1} have emerged as a central research direction in multimodal intelligence.
+\textbf{Unified Models.} Recently, unified models~\citep{emu3,janus-pro,omnigen2,ovis-u1,uniworld-v1} have emerged as a central research direction in multimodal intelligence.
 These frameworks integrate both visual understanding and generation within a single architecture and have demonstrated competitive performance.
-Early studies~\citep{janus-pro,emu3,chameleon} primarily emphasize functional integration, ensuring that a single model could simultaneously perform understanding and generation tasks.
+Early studies~\citep{janus-pro,emu3,chameleon,chen2025opengpt} primarily emphasize functional integration, ensuring that a single model could simultaneously perform understanding and generation.
 With the evolution of model capabilities, research interest has shifted toward examining whether unification itself can yield additional benefits or even give rise to emergent abilities.
 For example, Liquid~\citep{Liquid} provides empirical evidence that training data from either understanding or generation tasks can enhance performance on the other, indicating reciprocal benefits between the two.
 Building on this finding, UniFluid~\citep{UniFluid} shows that well-designed training strategies can further reinforce such cross-task gains.
 Beyond performance improvements, BAGEL~\citep{bagel} uncovers the emergence of complex compositional behaviors, such as multimodal generation with long-context reasoning.
-Extending this perspective, Doracycle~\citep{doracycle} introduces cyclic paradigms—text-to-image-to-text and image-to-text-to-image—that enable self-evolution of unified models without reliance on annotated data.